oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 `sudo /etc/init.d/xrdp start`

 ## Step 8: Connect to the server using the Windows RDP client:
 Name of the app is "Remote Desktop Connection".
-It is already installed the windows system by default.
+It is already installed in the windows system by default.
 No need to use any third-party app.

 ![Screenshot 2020-09-19 at 12 33 03 AM](https://user-images.githubusercontent.com/23002114/93635466-f334d200-fa0f-11ea-99d3-da39d4deecd8.png)